 Taste of Vail, Vail, Colorado

-What better way to celebrate the ski season than experiencing one of the preeminent food and drink festivals, Taste of Vail.
-Taste of Vail, a non-profit founded in 1990 by a group of food and wine enthusiasts, is now it is 32nd year of bringing renowned chefs, artisans, and experts together for a unique culinary experience in Vail.
-Taking place April 3-6, Taste of Vail is chock-full of elevated wine dinners, tastings, and more.
-Its premier tasting event, the Best of the Best Grand Tasting, features a special night of sampling food and drink from all of Taste of Vail’s wineries and restaurants.
+What better way to celebrate the end of the ski season than by experiencing one of the preeminent food and drink festivals, Taste of Vail.
+Taste of Vail, founded in 1990 by a group of food and wine enthusiasts, is now it is 34th year of bringing renowned chefs, artisans, and experts together for a unique culinary experience in Vail.
+Taking place April 2-5, Taste of Vail is chock-full of elevated wine dinners, tastings, and more.
+Its premier tasting event, the Best of the Best Grand Tasting, features a special night of sampling food and drinks from all of Taste of Vail’s participating wineries and restaurants.
 Make sure to purchase tickets, and book your lodging, as far in advance as possible.

 Reggae Festival, Sugarloaf, Maine

 Sugarloaf Mountain‘s Reggae Festival is self-described as the East Coast’s largest spring skiing festival.
 While other resorts, such as Mount Snow, host their own reggae festivals, Sugarloaf’s event is considered the largest and most prominent as New Englanders flock to the resort every April for a weekend full of live music and spring slush bumps.
-Sugarloaf’s Reggae Festival spreads its concerts over three days, with some shows held at restaurants and bars, while the big party is held outside on Sugarloaf Beach just in front of the main lodge.
+Sugarloaf’s Reggae Festival spreads its concerts over four days, with some shows held at restaurants and bars, while the big party is held outside on Sugarloaf Beach just in front of the main lodge.
 This means that you can get in a few laps between performances.
+Check out Sugarloaf’s website for the complete schedule and lineup for its 37th annual end-of-season celebration, taking place April 10 to 13.

 Bodefest, Cannon Mountain, New Hampshire

 Cannon Mountain celebrates skiing icon Bode Miller every spring for Bodefest.
-Bodefest in part is a fundraiser for the Turtle Ridge Foundation, an organization that helps support adaptive and youth athletics in the local community.
+Bodefest raises money for the Turtle Ridge Foundation, an organization that helps support adaptive and youth athletics in the local community.
 All proceeds go towards supporting the foundation’s goal.
-This is particularly a great event for kids, since kids under 18 (who can self-load onto a lift and ski unassisted) can ski with Bode.
-The $59 entry fee also includes entry to the Kids’ Fun Race, entry to an autograph session, lunch, a VIP pass to the BodeFest afterparty, and other perks.
-This year’s event is held March 16.
+This is particularly a great event for kids since kids under 18 (who can self-load onto a lift and ski unassisted) can ski with Bode.
+The $59 early bird entry fee (increased to $69 on February 27th) also includes entry to the Kids’ Fun Race, entry to an autograph session, lunch, a VIP pass to the BodeFest afterparty, and other perks.
+This year’s event, the 20th anniversary, is held on March 21.
 BodeFest makes for a unique opportunity for your kids to meet and ski with an Olympian.

 St. Patrick’s Day Family Festival, Granite Peak, Wisconsin

 While many ski resorts have festivities for St. Patrick’s Day, Granite Peak goes all out for an entire weekend of celebrations.
-Granite Peak’s St. Patrick’s Day Festival is one of a few family festivals that the ski area hosts annually, with each having their own style and flare.
-Over the weekend of March 15-17, the mountain dons an Irish theme, with a shamrock scavenger hunt and traditional Irish food being served in the Historic and Sundance Lodges.
+Granite Peak’s St. Patrick’s Day Festival is one of a few family festivals that the ski area hosts annually, each with their own unique style and flair.
+Over the weekend of March 28-30, the mountain dons an Irish theme, with a shamrock scavenger hunt and traditional Irish food being served in the Historic and Sundance Lodges.
 Green beer is also available across the resort.
 Don’t miss the mountain’s signature fireworks show on Saturday night.
 For $20 guests can also take a ride on the resort’s Prinoth Snow Cat grooming fleet to meet the grooming staff and see how they make the magic happen.

 Header image ©Jackson Hole Mountain Resort